 Jesse H. Jones built his fortune in the lumber, real estate, and banking industries, and as owner and publisher of the Houston Chronicle.
 He held several major positions in government, most notably as Secretary of Commerce in Franklin Roosevelt's cabinet.
 The Houston Endowment, a charitable foundation established by Jones and his wife, continues to support many of Houston's educational and cultural institutions.

 Active in the diverse businesses of cotton, oil, banking, and real estate, J. Frank Jungman devoted time and energy throughout his life to the betterment of Houston's civic, religious, and cultural life.
-Dedicated to libraries, he helped found the public library in his home town of Hondo, Texas, and strongly supported the libraries at Rice and Texas A and M Universities as well as Houston Public Library.
+Dedicated to libraries, he helped found the public library in his home town of Hondo, Texas, and strongly supported the libraries at Rice and Texas A&M Universities as well as Houston Public Library.

 While serving as president of the Woman's Club in Houston in 1898 and 1899, Belle Sherman Kendall initiated and carried out the negotiations with Andrew Carnegie which resulted in his donation of $50,000 toward the establishment of a public library for the citizens of Houston.
 A founding member of the Daughters of the Republic of Texas, Mrs. Kendall was the daughter of General Sidney Sherman, who commanded the left wing of the Texas Army at the Battle of San Jacinto.